 During the 1933 tour of New Zealand made by the 'Southern Cross', two people from Cambridge actually went along for the ride.
 These were Mr Ted Harvie and Mr Daniel Edward Creed.

 Ted Harvie a young keen aviation fan that had talked his way onto the crew for the tour after writing a letter to Kingsford Smith as soon as he read of the plans for the tour in 1932, some time before the second visit.
 He obviously made enough of an impression to warrant the invitation to join the crew.

 Harvie was only 20 years old, and not yet a qualified pilot, but he'd been around aircraft for some years, had flown many hours as a passenger and was quite an expert.
 Later in the year he would gain his 'A' License and would begin making history himself.
 More of his achievements are to be found on other pages of this site here and here.
 Ted had lived in Cambridge when he was younger, and by 1933 he was mainly living in Auckland but he did spend a considerable amount of time in Cambridge with his uncle and aunts.

-Daniel Creed was an accountant and he worked as the secretary for the garage of Messrs Souter and Co., in Cambridge.
+Daniel Creed, who was mentioned above, was an accountant and he worked as the secretary for the garage of Messrs Souter and Co., in Cambridge.
 Not much more is known about him just at the moment, but he has provided us, via the 1933 newspapers, with his wonderful impressions of the tour.
 This first report tells of Creed's flight south made on Saturday the 4th of February 1933.

 This article comes from the Waikato Independent dated 7th of February 1933